 Geographic Targeting of Non-Transmission Alternatives

-- Revised Screening Framework & Guidelines (on the Public Service Board website, 2/20/2014
+- Revised Screening Framework & Guidelines (on the Public Utility Commission website, 2/20/2014)

 Because of the complexity of the considering both supply-side and demand-side solutions, the VSPC has developed a process map to assist stakeholders in understanding and participating in steps in geographical targeting.